pulled pork icon.Pulled Pork

 The prince of fruit woods, cherry brings home a trifecta of goodness: sweetness, mild smoke, and adds a lovely red color to the surface of meats smoked with it.
 They say we eat with our eyes — try smoking with cherry, and you’ll see how true that is.

-Some among us, myself included, have a hankering for intense smoke flavor in their food.
+Some among us, myself included, have a hankering for medium to intense smoke flavor in their food.
 If you’re with us, give these varieties a try.

 Hickory